clojure-finance/cim-website/content/md/pages/team.md

         <img class="team-member-pfp" src="/img/team-members-pic/unnamed.webp"/>
         <h3 class="team-member-name">Dacian Deng</h3>
         <h2 class="team-member-position">Junior Investment Manager</h2>
-        <p class="team-member-description">I am DENG Shen Dacian, a year 2 BSc(QFin) student.
-I am a junior portfolio manager at CIM and the group leader of the publicity team.
-I am a new starter in equity investment, focusing on Hong Kong and the US equity market.
-I look forward to improving my equity investment knowledge through CIM.</p>
+        <p class="team-member-description">I am DENG Shen Dacian, a second-year BSc(QFin) student, currently serving as a junior portfolio manager at CIM and leading the publicity team.
+With a keen interest in equity investment, my focus lies predominantly on the Hong Kong and US equity markets.
+I am eager to enhance my understanding of equity investment through my association with CIM, as it offers an invaluable platform for me to expand my knowledge in this field.</p>
         <div class="team-member-pad"></div>
     </div>
     <div class="team-member">